Step 1 - Identify a need

 Step 2 – Get council support

-If the public has identified a need, they must bring it to the attention of their alderman and receive aldermanic support.
+If the public has identified a need, they must bring it to the attention of their councillor and receive their councillor's support.

 Step 3 – Is a bylaw the best solution?